ekieffer/oneAPI-FPGA/docs/writing.md

 * The `vector_add.cpp` source code introduced in the [compiling](./compile.md) section relies on buffers and accessors.
 Although DPC++ is built on top of SYCL, the use of specific hardware needs some attentions

-!!! tig "Executing the FPGA bitsream"
+!!! tig "Executing the FPGA bitstream"
     === "Question"
         * Go to `/project/home/p200117/FPGA`
         * We have build to different FPGA bitstream versions of `vector_add.cpp`: